TomTaruc/rubicon3.1/replit.md

 ### Technical Implementation Details
 - Added selection state tracking to Shape class with `isSelected()` and `isLine()` methods
-- Implemented deferred mode switching: EditMode (MOVE/SCALE) is only set during mouseDragged, not mousePressed
+- DrawingController checks AppService.getEditMode() before allowing move/scale operations
+- MOVE mode: Only allows movement when EditMode.MOVE is active AND shape body was clicked
+- SCALE mode: Only allows scaling when EditMode.SCALE is active AND handle was clicked
+- NONE mode: Clicking shapes only selects them without transformation
 - SearchService detects proximity to handles vs shape body to determine transformation intent
 - mousePressed records hit-testing data and delegates selection to AppService
 - mouseReleased preserves selection when no drag occurred
-- Handle rendering: 6x6 pixel squares at anchor points, drawn in black with white fill
+- Handle rendering: 6x6 pixel squares - blue fill with white outline for lines, black with white for rectangles/ellipses

 ## Project Architecture
 - **Root Module**: `rubicon` - Multi-module Maven project